 Time frames work as fractals.

-The same patterns and movements appear whether you are trading a Weekly time frame or the 1-minute time frame.
+The same patterns and movements appear whether you are on a Weekly time frame or the 1-minute time frame.
 It doesn’t matter if you’re investing or trading, you should be aware of these traps always.

 It’s just the scale that is different.